micmejia/bible-dump/NKJV/Romans/Rom 10.md

 But Isaiah is very bold and says: "I was found by those who did not seek Me; I was made manifest to those who did not ask for Me."

 ###### 21
-But to Israel he says: "All day long I have stretched out My hands To a disobedient and contrary people." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Romans 10:1 NU _them_ [^b]: Romans 10:15 NU omits _preach the gospel of peace, Who_
+But to Israel he says: "All day long I have stretched out My hands To a disobedient and contrary people."